 In September 2007, Equator agreed terms with Peak by entering into the Bilabri Settlement Agreement ('BSA') for Peak to take responsibility for operations and to fund the remainder of the Bilabri oil development.
 Peak also assumed the existing and future project liabilities and an obligation to make an upfront payment to Equator.
 In return, Equator's interest in Bilabri and Owanare was reduced to a carried interest of 5% in the oil project and a paying interest of 12.5% in any gas development.

 Status

 Peak did not meet any of its obligations under the BSA.
-In order to protect its interests, Equator issued a notice of arbitration.
+Equator therefore served a notice of arbitration on Peak in the London Court of International Arbitration (LCIA).